geospatialeco/GEARS/Intro_RS_Lab1.md

 ### Prerequisites
 -------------

 Completion of this lab exercise requires use of the Google Chrome browser and a Google Earth Engine account.
-If you have not yet signed up - please do so now:
+If you have not yet signed up - please do so now in a new tab:

 [Earth Engine account registration](https://signup.earthengine.google.com/)